CatchemAL/Doddle/README.md

 Great success! ✨ 🔮 ✨
 ```

 Half way through a game and just want to know the next best move?
 Nerdle's got you covered.
 With `solve`, you're not forced to play the move Nerdle suggests.
-Nerdle accepts two syntaxes when entering a score: 1) as score (as above e.g. `20101`); or 2) a `WORD=SCORE` pair (`SNAKE=20100`).
+Nerdle accepts two syntaxes when entering a score: 1) just a score (as above e.g. `20101`); or 2) a `WORD=SCORE` pair (`SNAKE=20100`).
 If you're half way through and need the best move, fill in what you've done so far using the second input method and let Nerdle take over from there.

 ```